Ahmed-sudo-eng/alx-higher_level_programming/0x08-python-more_classes/README.md

 1-rectangle.py: a module that contains a class Rectangle that defines a rectangle.
 2-rectangle.py: a module that contains a class Rectangle that defines a rectangle.
 3-rectangle.py: a module that contains a class Rectangle that defines a rectangle.
+4-rectangle.py: a module that contains a class Rectangle that defines a rectangle.